gageml/gage/tests/example-config.md

 Run preview:

     >>> run("gage run hello", timeout=1)
-    You are about to run config:hello
+    You are about to run hello
     ⤶
      name  Joe
     ⤶